villekf/OMEGA-doc/docs/source/algorithms.rst

 L-filter
 ^^^^^^^^

+Full name(s): L-filter

+Enable with ``options.L``.

-Custom weights can be input, see L-FILTER PROPERTIES.
+Custom weights can be input, see L-FILTER PROPERTIES in the examples.
+The variable to input the weights is ``options.a_L``.
 The weights vector should be of size (Ndx*2+1) * (Ndy*2+1) * (Ndz*2+1) (middle value is NOT inf).

 If custom weights are not given, the ``options.oneD_weights`` determines whether 1D (true) or 2D (false) weighting scheme is used.
 In 1D case, if (Ndx*2+1) * (Ndy*2+1) * (Ndz*2+1) = 3, = 9 or = 25 then the weights are exactly as
 in literature.
 Otherwise the pattern follows a Laplace distribution.
 In 2D case, the weights follow Laplace distribution, but are also weighted based on the distance of the neighboring voxel from the center voxel.
 For Laplace distribution, the mean value is set to 0 and b = 1/sqrt(2).
 The weights are normalized such that the sum equals 1.

+Note: L-filter isn't currently supported in Python!

 Based on: https://doi.org/10.1109/NSSMIC.2000.950105

 FMH
 ^^^

+Full name(s): Finite impulse response median hybrid

+Enable with ``options.FMH``.

-Custom weights can be input, see FMH PROPERTIES.
+Custom weights can be input into ``options.fmh_weights``, see FMH PROPERTIES in the examples.
 The weights vector should be of size [Ndx*2+1, 4] if Nz = 1 or Ndz = 0 or [Ndx*2+1, 13] otherwise.
 The weight for the center pixel should also be the middle value when the weight matrix is in vector form.
 The weights are normalized such that the sum equals 1.

 If custom weights are not provided, then the ``options.fmh_center_weight`` parameter is needed.
 Default value is 4 as in the original article.
+The default weighting scheme is based on the distance from the center voxel and the weights are normalized such that their sum is 1.

+Note: FMH isn't currently supported in Python!

 Based on: https://doi.org/10.1109/NSSMIC.2000.950105

 Weighted mean
 ^^^^^^^^^^^^^

+Full name(s): Weighted mean

+Enable with ``options.weighted``.

-The mean type can be selected to be arithmetic mean, harmonic mean or geometric mean.
-See WEIGHTED MEAN PROPERTIES.
+The mean type can be selected to be arithmetic mean (``options.mean_type = 1``), harmonic mean (``options.mean_type = 2``) or geometric mean (``options.mean_type = 3``).
+See WEIGHTED MEAN PROPERTIES in the example.

-Custom weights can be input.
+Custom weights can be input to ``options.weighted_weights``.
 The weights vector should be of size (Ndx*2+1) * (Ndy*2+1) * (Ndz*2+1).

-If custom weights are not provided, then the options.weighted_center_weight parameter is needed.
+If custom weights are not provided, then the ``options.weighted_center_weight`` parameter is needed.
 Default value is 4.
+The default weighting scheme is based on the distance from the center voxel and the weights are normalized such that their sum is 1.

 Based on: https://doi.org/10.1109/42.61759 and https://doi.org/10.1109/TMI.2002.806415

 TV
 ^^

+Full name(s): Total variation, hyperbolic prior with anatomical weighting, total variation with anatomical weighting, weighted total variation, modified Lange prior

+Enable with ``options.TV``, for other types see below.

-TV is not affected by the neighborhood size.
+TV is not affected by the neighborhood size!

 TV is "special" since it actually contains several different variations.
-See TV PROPERTIES for the parameters.
+See TV PROPERTIES in the examples for the parameters.
 Note that for proximal TV, see Proximal TV.
 This is the gradient-based TV.

 First is the "TV type", ``options.TVtype``.
 Types 1 and 2 are identical if no anatomical weighting is used.
 Type 3 is the hyperbolic prior if no anatomical weighting is used.
 Type 6 is a weighted TV prior.
 TV type 4 is the Lange prior.